chapmancbVCU/chappy-php-starter/docs/building_apis.md

 public $user_id;        // User associated with location
 ```

-We will also need a static function to return the current home location:
+We will also need 2 static functions.
+The function below returns a record for a favorite that is the current home location.
 ```php
 public static function findCurrentHome(int $user_id) {
     $conditions = [